 The Community Response Team is a person-centered, trauma-informed mobile crisis care program serving persons in crisis on Cornell’s Ithaca campus.
+CRT will include both professional and paraprofessional staff, for example, a master’s-level clinician with a peer support staff person.
 CRT’s objective is to provide an in-person and health-centered response to non-violent 911 crisis calls and thereby reduce the need for police response.
 The team employs holistic healthcare expertise to de-escalate emergency situations and assist persons in crisis to navigate their way out.
-CRT plays a key role as the supportive interface linking persons in crisis, the Division of Public Safety, and wraparound services across campus and in the Ithaca area.
-Last spring, as the CRT began to take shape, team members provided early outreach and engagement within on-campus residences to raise awareness of this new resource.
-For the 2022-23 academic year, the team, as part of the Division of Public Safety, will continue to develop it’s structure with a full-time licensed director and team of response coordinators providing services to all parts of campus community.
+CRT plays a key role as the supportive interface linking persons in crisis, the Division of Public Safety, and wraparound services across Cornell and the Ithaca area.

 In the event of an emergency or crisis that requires CRT assistance, CRT will be deployed via the Public Safety Communications Center.
 CRT can assist with a wide range of situations, from stressors related to academics to mental and behavioral health crises, and is able to provide services to students, faculty, and staff on all Cornell owned property.
 CRT will provide in-person assessment and support at the time of a crisis and connect individuals with appropriate community-based resources.
 CRT will also provide advocacy support to Cornell community members, such as being present when an individual gives a police statement or meeting with an individual following a stressful experience.